Couchers-org/couchers/app/backend/readme.md

 Prerequisite:

 If you haven't already, run the first two steps from the [readme in the `app/` folder](https://github.com/Couchers-org/couchers/blob/develop/app/readme.md).

+Note that if you've made breaking changes, you may need to re-compile the protocol buffers.

 Then make sure the postgres_tests container is running:

 ```sh
 docker-compose -f docker-compose.test.yml up postgres_tests